tonyketcham/coin-market-hat/README.md

 - ☀️ Light and dark themes

-- Automatic polling for market updates
+- 🚎 Automatic polling for market updates

+- 🌐 Works offline, damn near has full PWA support
+  - waiting on Nuxt 3 to fix their `nitro: {preset: 'worker'}` for a native Nuxt PWA
+  - manually implemented via Vite-PWA and workbox which nearly works but has a couple small blockers I'm trying to iron out

 ### Nuxt Modules